sensel/sensel-controller-scripts/README.md

 * Place the `Sensel_Morph` remote script folder from this repo's `Abelton` directory into the "Remote Scripts" folder you just created.
 * Use the [SenselApp](https://sensel.com/pages/support/#downloads) to flash the .senselmap files found in this repo's `Overlays` directory to the Morph.

+All the details about installing third-party scripts can be found on the [https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts](Ableton site).

 ## Ableton Live 11 MPE
 A complete script for Live 11, with MPE support.
 This has very different maps from the Ableton Live 10 script.
 The scripts and maps are not interchangeable.
 This is a first beta release, and the mappings may change!
 The functions are extremely similar to the Bitwig scripts - you can refer to the guides in the Bitwig folder for now.